Foundation Grants

 Listed below are competitive grantrounds which you may be eligible to apply for based on the following information.
 View additional grant publicity guidelines or our frequently asked questions for more information.

 Community Giving Foundation is pleased to partner with five affiliate foundations to provide competitive grant opportunities totaling over $650,000 each year for organizations throughout the Central Susquehanna region.
-New in 2024, all affiliate competitive grant rounds will open on January 2, 2024, and close February 29, 2024.
-To be eligible to receive a grant, an organization must hold a 501(c)(3) nonprofit status or be a governmental organization.
+Applicants must be a qualified 501(c)(3) nonprofit and/or government organization able to receive tax-exempt contributions as defined by the IRS or work thorugh another qualified 501(c)(3) nonprofit organization willing to serve as a fiscal sponsor for the applicant.
 All grants must benefit the residents and communities within the defined service areas below.
-Grant guidelines and additional information will be available in the grant system on January 2nd.

 Youth In Philanthropy (March - April)